coinbase-samples/prime-sdk-go/README.md

 enabled.
 Ensure that Prime API credentials are stored in a secure manner.

 ```
-credentials := &prime.Credentials{}
+primeCredentials, err := primeCredentials.ReadEnvCredentials("PRIME_CREDENTIALS")
-if err := json.Unmarshal([]byte(os.Getenv("PRIME_CREDENTIALS")), credentials); err != nil {
+if err != nil {
-    return nil, fmt.Errorf("unable to deserialize prime credentials JSON: %w", err)
+    log.Fatalf("unable to load prime credentials: %v", err)
 }

+httpClient, err := client.DefaultHttpClient()
-client := prime.NewClient(credentials, http.Client{})
+client := prime.NewRestClient(primeCredentials, httpClient)
 ```

-There are convenience functions to read the credentials as an environment variable (prime.ReadEnvCredentials) and to deserialize the JSON structure (prime.UnmarshalCredentials) if pulled from a different source.
+The credentials.ReadEvnCredentials is a convenience function to read the credentials from an environment variable and deserialize the JSON structure.
+Use credentials.UnmarshalCredentials, if pulled from a different source.
 The JSON format expected by both is:

 ```
 {